Itssraeesa/ghPortfolioT2/Readme.md

 If you'd like to contribute or report issues, feel free to submit a pull request or create an issue on the GitHub repository.

-###.
-Thank you for checking out the Shoe Inventory Management System!
+### Thank you for checking out the Shoe Inventory Management System!

-You can now easily replace the periods with spaces if needed!